quarto-rdmss-25/website/README.md

 # website

-Website and course material for "Open Science Tools - authoring and publishing workflows for collaborative scientific writing"
+Website and course material for "Quarto - authoring and publishing tools for collaborative scientific writing "

-See https://ost-hs23.github.io/website/ for course website.
+See https://quarto-ambition.github.io/website/ for course website.

 ## Abstract

 As the expectations of researchers increase, publishing reproducible scientific articles becomes essential.
 However, choosing tools for these tasks can be difficult.
-This course aims to guide researchers through these challenges by introducing a workflow that utilizes Git, GitHub, and the Quarto scientific and technical publishing system for collaborative scientific writing.
+This course aims to guide researchers through these challenges by introducing a workflow that utilizes the Quarto scientific and technical publishing system for collaborative scientific writing.

 ## Attribution